RachitGupta2608/F1_predictor/README.md

 # 🏎️ F1 Race Position Predictor

-Predict the finishing position of Formula 1 drivers using Machine Learning!
 This project builds a Random Forest model trained on real-world F1 race data to make intelligent predictions about race outcomes.

 ---